torrepaul315/Torres-Blog/readme.md

  * A link to add a comment.

-* Create/Edit Page:
+* Create Page:

  * Display a form with input boxes for Title, Author, Body

+ * A button to submit the creation of the blog post

+* Edit Page:

+  * Display a form with input boxes for Title, Author, Body

- * A button to submit the creation/edit of the blog post
+  * A button to submit the edit of the blog post

 Take pictures of your mockups and check them into your repo.

 ## 7. Front-End

-* NOTE: Your api should only be returning JSON, so you will need to make ajax requests to get the page content.
+* NOTE: Your api should only be returning JSON, so you will need to make ajax requests to get the blog contents.

+* NOTE: For now, you can put your HTML/CSS/JS files in the `public` folder in your app directory.
+Use the [express static middleware](http://expressjs.com/en/api.html#express.static) to serve up the folder (This is enabled by default when using the express generator).
+This will suffice for now, but the last stretch goal is to deploy your front end to firebase.

 * Use bootstrap or another style framework of your choice.
 Plan ahead and use a grid system for your layout.